Stymphalian/personal_website/tasks/prd-summary.md

 2. **Component Development**: Create React components with TypeScript interfaces and Tailwind styling
 3. **Testing**: Write unit tests for components and utilities using Jest and Testing Library
 4. **Build and Preview**: Use Vite for fast development builds and production optimization
-5. **Deployment**: Build Docker image and deploy to production environment
+5. **Deployment**: Build optimized bundle and deploy to production environment

 This project serves as a professional portfolio and technical blog, demonstrating modern web development practices while maintaining excellent performance and user experience.